Would you like to streamline your morning routine?

 Would you like to display your clothes differently to make it easier to get dressed and put outfits together?

-For example, I now store my shoes in Sterilite 3-drawer organizer instead of an actual shoe organizer.
+For example, I now store my shoes in a Sterilite 3-drawer organizer instead of an actual shoe organizer.
 This allows me to utilize the floor of my closet while keeping my shoes organized by category.

 How could your closet organization streamline your daily routines of getting dressed?
 How could it improve seasonal transitions?